marijnh/Eloquent-JavaScript/00_intro.md

 {{index readability, naming, binding}}

 Although that is already more readable than the soup of bits, it is still rather obscure.
-Using names instead of numbers for the instructions and memory locations helps:
+Using names instead of numbers for the instructions and memory locations helps.

 ```{lang: "null"}
   Set “total” to 0.